daltonh/arb/readme.md

 ## Contributors

 arb was originally devised by Dalton Harvie, but is now a open-source collaborative project.
 In addition to the public master branch housed on the github, development of arb is mainly conducted using a private git repository.
-Please contact for access if you want to contribute to the development of arb.
+Please contact @daltonh for access if you want to contribute to the development of arb.

 ## Licence